 |Full||54″ x 75″||53″ x 75″|

 Learn more about mattress sizes.

+We also used the Helix Midnight’s prices to compare against the Casper.
 The Casper and Helix are pretty similar in pricing.
-Casper is a little more expensive in the full and queen sizes with a price difference of about $100, but for the other sizes the two models only differ in price by about $50.
-The prices here are the without discounts, or our exclusive Mattress Advisor deals.
-See our mattress deals page and stay updated on the best discounts on your favorite brands.
+Casper is heralded as one of the best mattresses under $1,000, if you’re looking for some serious bang for your buck.
+The prices here are listed without discounts, or our exclusive Mattress Advisor deals.
+See our mattress deals page and stay updated on the best discounts from Casper, Helix, and more of your favorite brands.